potamides/unsupervised-metrics/experiments/README.md

 resource intensive.

 ## Included Experiments
+When coming from UScore, the `self_learning_tests` in `comparison.py` contain most of the experiments present in the paper.
+Please note that the names used for the metrics are slightly different from the ones used in the paper.

 * `remap.py` Remap XMoverScore on pseudo-parallel sentences.
 * `quantity.py` Remap XMoverScore on pseudo-parallel sentences mined from different amounts of monolingual data.
 * `vecmap.py` Use XMoverScore and mean-pooling metrics with [VecMap](https://github.com/artetxem/vecmap) embeddings.